 The Toyota Highlander is a pleasant vehicle to drive.
 Most notable is the ride quality, which is luxurious or soft, depending on your viewpoint.
 Even with the available 19-inch wheels, the suspension smoothes all but the most jarring bumps.
 There is a bit of unwanted float on highways and on winding roads, though, and some folks find it too soft.
-Sport models and Hybrids have slightly more road feel, but are still quite comfortable, making them a better choice who find the standard suspension too soft.
+Hybrids have slightly more road feel, but are still quite comfortable, making them a better choice for those who find the standard suspension too soft.

 The all-wheel-drive system in the gas models provides a full-time 50/50 front/rear torque split.
 In Hybrid models, the AWD system is front-drive biased, but when it detects slippage, the rear-mounted electric motor can kick in to deliver up to 25 percent of the available power to the rear wheels.
 Both systems will help you get the kids to school on snowy days.

 The 3.5-liter V6 propels the Highlander front-drive models from 0 to 60 mph in 7.6 seconds and all-wheel-drive models in 7.8 seconds.
 A manual shift gate also allows choosing a lower gear for more immediate power delivery.
 From inside the cabin, the V6 can barely be heard, emitting only a refined growl under hard acceleration.